jhurray/SQLiteModel/README.md

 There a couple good examples of how to use SQLiteModel

 ###Playground
-I have included a playground in this repo that you can use to fool around with the syntax and features of SQLiteModel.
-Make sure you open `SQLiteModel.xcworkspace` since I am using cocoapods.
-Here you can find `SQLiteModel.playground` under the SQLiteModel project
+Included in this repo is a playground that you can use to fool around with the syntax and features of SQLiteModel.
+Make sure you open `SQLiteModel.xcworkspace` since this project uses cocoapods.
+Here one can find `SQLiteModel.playground` under the SQLiteModel project

 ###Example Applications
-I created a repo with example applications for **iOS**, **TVOS**, AND **OSX** that can be found [here](https://github.com/jhurray/SQLiteModel-Example-Project).
-These projects all use CocoaPods, so make sure you open the `.xcworkspace` to get them running.
+There is a repo with example applications for **iOS**, **TVOS**, AND **OSX** that can be found [here](https://github.com/jhurray/SQLiteModel-Example-Project).
+These projects all use CocoaPods, so make sure to open the `.xcworkspace` to get them running.

-The iOS example I provided is the best and most thorough example of how to use SQLiteModel.
-The app is a blog platform that allows you create, delete, and save blog posts.
-You can also add images to blogs using relationships, and view all images on another tab.
+The iOS example that is provided is the best and most thorough example of how to use SQLiteModel.
+The app is a blog platform that allows users create, delete, and save blog posts.
+Users can also add images to blogs using relationships, and view all images on another tab.

 ##Moving Forward
 - [ ] Carthage support
 - [ ] More scalar queries
 - [ ] Complex relationship queries
-- [ ] Reading in pre-existing databases
+- [x] Reading in pre-existing databases
 - [ ] More table alteration options
 - [ ] Performance improvements for relationships